kshenoy/vim-origami/README.markdown

   zxf : Create a new justified open-fold marker of fold-level 'x'
         When 'x' is 0, create new unnumbered open-fold marker
   zxF : Same as above, but also comments the marker.
 Requires NERDCommenter
+  zxd : Insert a close-fold marker of fold-level 'x'
+        When 'x' is 0, create new unnumbered open-fold marker
+  zxD : Same as above, but also comments the marker.
+Requires NERDCommenter
 ````